Downing College welcomes Executive MBA (EMBA) students

 Dress code is smart; men are requested to wear a jacket and tie, women are requested to wear a suitable equivalent.
 An academic gown must be worn throughout.
 Please find below details of how to obtain one.

 Wearing a gown is a symbol of your joining the community of scholars.
-You first wear a gown for Matriculation on Monday 11 September.
+You first wear a gown for Matriculation on Thursday 13 September.
 You will also need a gown for other formal occasions, to attend Formal Hall and for your graduation.
 It may be possible to hire, borrow or purchase gowns, subject to availability, for such occasions from the Graduate Union.
-Many new graduate students opt to have a gown of their own.
+However, many new graduate students opt to have a gown of their own, which can be purchased directly from Ryder & Amies.
+Before ordering your gown, please contact the Tutorial and Admissions Office to obtain a voucher code, which can be redeemed at checkout to receive a discount on the cost of a BA or MA gown.
 It is important to wear the correct gown.
-Guidance regarding gowns can be found here.
-New gowns may be purchased through outfitters in the city (approximate cost £95 for a BA gown or £110 for an MA gown).
-However, it is possible to purchase good quality ex-rental BA, MA, BA status and MA status gowns through the College, at a reduced price of £47, by completing this order form.
-Please note, if you wish to charge the cost of an academic gown to your College bill, you will need to contact the Bursary to arrange for a College account to be activated for you, otherwise payment by cheque or credit card will need to be made.
+Consequently, please contact the outfitter if you require any guidance before making a purchase.
+Alternatively, please refer to the Graduate Union's Gown Guide for further information.
+Gowns are available at a reduced price of £42.50 compared to significantly higher prices in the city (approximate cost £95 for a BA gown or £110 for an MA gown).

-If you are in Cambridge on Thursday 5 October you are most welcome to attend the Vice Master's historical and architectural tour of the College for new graduate students.
+If you are in Cambridge on Wednesday 3 October you are most welcome to attend the Vice Master's historical and architectural tour of the College for new students.
 The tour starts outside the Dining Hall at 4.30 pm and will end in good time for dinner.
-If you would like to attend, please email Dr Millett.
+If you would like to attend, please email the Vice Master.

-You are also warmly invited to participate in our general Matriculation events for all new graduate students on Tuesday 10 October, if your schedule enables you to be in Cambridge on this day.
+If you are unable to attend the Matriculation Ceremony and Dinner on Thursday 13 September, you are warmly invited to participate in our general Matriculation events for all new graduate students on Monday 8 October, if your schedule enables you to be in Cambridge on this day.
 Please find below the timetable for your information:

 |1.00 pm||Group photograph in the main court of the College - please arrive promptly at 12.45 pm||Please contact the Graduate Admissions Officer if you would like to participate|